Frequently Asked Questions

 How much time should I allow to obtain the signatures required before a faculty or staff member can submit a grant application or contract proposal at Millersville University?

-As stated on the Millersville University Proposal Approval Form, the Provost requests that proposals begin to circulate campus for signatures at least 10 working days before the submission deadline.
-Early collaboration with the Office of FGS and the Budget and Accounting offices can avoid common pitfalls encountered during the sign-off process.
-In fact, the Office of FGS and the Budget and Accounting offices welcome the opportunity to review proposal drafts and help to prepare budgets.
-Typically the faculty or staff member who has played the lead role in preparing the proposal is responsible for soliciting signatures up to the level of the Dean .
-Except in extraordinary circumstances, the Office of FGS tracks it from that point forward.
+Early collaboration with the Office of FGS and the Budget and Accounting offices can avoid common pitfalls encountered during the approval process.
+In fact, OSPRA and the Budget and Accounting offices welcome the opportunity to review proposal drafts and help to prepare budgets.
+Typically the faculty or staff member who has played the lead role in preparing the proposal is responsible for submitting the proposal approval documents via OnBase.
+OSPRA will work with the PI and University administrators to ensure that the process moves forward in a timely manner.

 What variables go into calculating the true cost of release time requested by a faculty member as part of a sponsored project?